-- 8.1 Walking - (a) If instructed by the referee, the robot must lift the soles of its feet at least 10 mm off the ground and proceed forward, backward, left and right for at least three steps.
+8.1 Walking

-If the walking of regulation can't be done give 1 down and give 2 minutes correction - If the walking of regulation can't be done, give 1 down and give 2 minutes correction time.
+- (a) If instructed by the referee, the robot must lift the soles of its feet at least 10 mm off the ground and proceed forward, backward, left and right for at least three steps.If the walking of regulation can't be done, give 1 down and give 2 minutes correction time.
 If it can't be modified, it will be knocked out.
 (Refer to explanation 2 in 4.1) - (b) Robots are not allowed to walk in a crouching position, and the judgment on this is made by the referee.

 Walking in a crouching position refers to when the knee joints are at 90 degrees or less, or when crouching with the hip joints open 90 degrees or more left to right.
-The same
+The same applies when two servos are used for the knee joint (see Diagram 10).
+This is not the limitation for the swing leg.